TextBox — Smart UI JavaScript API

 ""

-<smart-text-box drop-down-height='auto'></smart-text-box>
+<smart-text-box drop-down-height="auto"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownHeight = 500;
+el.dropDownHeight = 500;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownHeight = textbox.dropDownHeight;
+const dropDownHeight = el.dropDownHeight;

 Defines the maximum height for the dropdown menu.
 If no value is set (default is an empty string), the dropdown’s maximum height will be determined by a corresponding CSS variable instead.
 This allows for dynamic styling via CSS, while still providing the option to specify a fixed maximum height directly through this property.